 Guardianship Services

 Establishing an Arizona guardianship can be complicated, and a guardianship attorney can be quite helpful with everything that is involved.
-The process generally begins when a family member or friend petitions the court to appoint a guardian for somebody for whom they are concerned.
+The process generally begins when a family member or friend petitions the court to appoint a guardian for somebody for whom they are concerned, such as an adult with mental illness.
 Upon receiving the petition, the court appoints an attorney to represent the proposed ward and schedules a hearing on the matter, where it will consider all of the relevant guardianship information.

-While people can seek a guardianship without counsel, a guardianship attorney may be helpful when it comes time for the guardianship hearing.
+While people can seek a guardianship without the help of an attorney, a guardianship attorney may be helpful when it comes time for the guardianship hearing.
 A court investigator prepares for the hearing by interviewing family members and friends.
 The court also requests a physician’s report regarding capacity issues and the need for a guardianship.
 On the day of the hearing, the court examines the guardianship paperwork, considers all of the relevant testimony, and appoints a guardian, if appropriate.
 With the exception of certain medical emergencies, this entire process takes about eight weeks.

 Alternatives to Guardianships